lambdaclass/mirra_backend/docs/configuration/game.md

 - `zone_starting_radius`: Radius of the playable zone.
 The zone is an area in the map where effects are applied to players not in it
 - `zone_modifications`: This is attribute is a list of modifications to perform to the playable zone in the map.
 For the specifics see below ["Zone modification"](#zone-modification)
 - `loot_interval_ms`: If present, interval in milliseconds for spawning loot crates
+- `initial_positions`: The predefined positions for players to spawn in the map.

 ### Zone modification